 I noticed the the curb side front slide motor was getting loose, enough so that I was worried about it possible breaking.
-I had it checked at NIRVC and they confirmed, and built a new metal frame so the motor will never get loose again.
+The lag bolts holding the motor bracket had actually pulled the subfloor loose due to the high stresses in this design.
+I did manufacture a support for the bracket but it didn’t hold as well as I liked.
+So I had it checked at NIRVC and they built a new metal frame so the motor will never get loose again.

 Only problem was this repair was not covered by warranty as it hadn’t actually broken.
 So I had to pay $1,700 for the repair, however, that’s better than possibly actually breaking somewhere on the road when it would be most inconvenient.

 NIRVC fabricated a bracket (not visible) that is welded to the two stringers